*FTC Disclosure - If you make a purchase through a link on this site, we receive a small commission at no extra cost to you.*

 No worries - you've got this.
 Here, we share tips on determining bra size, and guidelines for converting tag size measurements to sizes that are easy to understand - no matter where your bras are from.

 It's almost impossible to get the size right if you’re working with inaccurate bra measurements.
 The best place to start is....at the beginning, with your measurements!

-Find a time when you can focus on getting it right and ensure the best fit.
+Find a quiet moment and take your time so you can focus on getting it right to ensure the best possible bra fit.

 Use a full-length mirror to make

 sure the measuring tape is parallel to the ground all the way around